alyssadata/Tests_and_Evaluation_Map_v1.0/EVAL_TESTS_MAP.md

 * operator support
 * provenance tracking
 * governed AI interaction
-* evaluation / pressure testing
+* evaluation or pressure testing
 * return-to-source behavior

 ## Fail behavior

+A failing application:

-* Makes money but does not demonstrate framework
+* makes money but does not demonstrate the framework
-* Acts like generic chatbot/productivity/companion tool
+* acts like a generic chatbot, productivity tool, companion tool, or directory
-* Does not preserve source-line
+* does not preserve source-line
-* Does not show continuity
+* does not show continuity
-* Does not expose governance behavior
+* does not expose governance behavior
-* Does not make the framework legible
+* does not make the framework more legible
+* pulls focus into generic product competition

+## Does not prove

+This evaluation does not prove an application is bad or useless.

+It determines whether the application should be treated as a primary AI Foundations application wedge.

 ## Existing related home

 * Application layer / Alyssa AI materials
-* No single finalized eval repo yet
+* no single finalized eval repo yet

 ---

 # 15. Public Entrance / Category Legibility

-## What we are testing
+## What this evaluates

-Whether the public explanation makes AI Foundations understandable without collapsing it into the wrong category.
+Whether the public explanation makes AI Foundations understandable without collapsing it into the wrong familiar category.

-## Core question
+## Core claim tested

-Can a reader understand what this is without misclassifying it?
+Public-facing language can make AI Foundations legible while preserving category distinction.

 ## Pass behavior

+Passing public copy:

-* Names Alyssa Solen
+* names Alyssa Solen
-* Names AI Foundations
+* names AI Foundations
-* Names Origin | Continuum
+* names Origin | Continuum
+* states what the framework does
-* Explains what is being tested
+* explains what the tests evaluate
-* Explains why source-line matters
+* preserves source-line
-* Avoids wrong categories
+* avoids wrong category collapse
+* gives the reader a stable first handle
-* Does not make Awakening Codex carry the entire entrance
+* does not make Awakening Codex carry the whole entrance alone
-* Gives reader a stable first handle

 ## Fail behavior

+Failing public copy:

-* Sounds like a chatbot
+* sounds like a chatbot
-* Sounds like therapy
+* sounds like therapy
-* Sounds like generic AI governance
+* sounds like generic AI governance
-* Sounds like identity branding
+* sounds like identity branding
-* Sounds like productivity software
+* sounds like productivity software
-* Drops source-line
+* drops source-line
-* Over-mythologizes
+* over-mythologizes the entrance
-* Over-neutralizes
+* over-neutralizes the entrance
-* Borrows speed from a wrong category
+* borrows speed from a wrong category

+## Does not prove

+This evaluation does not prove the framework.

+It tests public legibility and category preservation.

 ## Existing related homes

-* Website / public entrance work
+* website / public entrance work
-* Map standard
+* map standard
-* Future Tests & Evidence page
+* future Tests & Evidence page

 ---

 # 16. Results / Evidence Boundary

-## What we are testing
+## What this evaluates

 Whether test results are reported with clear claims, failures, and limits.

-## Core question
+## Core claim tested

-Does the evidence say only what it can support?
+Evidence can be reported in a way that states only what the test supports.

 ## Pass behavior

-Each result states:
+A passing result record states:

 * model tested
 * date